The City of Newcastle’s Customer Service Charter sets the standards of service we aim to deliver for our community.

-- Provide information for public inspection in customer service areas including City of Newcastle policies and plans, community information brochures and newsletters, Council meeting agendas, information on the NSW Ombudsman and the Independent Commission Against Corruption (ICAC), development applications and other information on public exhibition.
+- Provide information for public inspection both online and in person (where required) including City of Newcastle policies and plans, community information and newsletters, Council meeting agendas, information on the NSW Ombudsman and the Independent Commission Against Corruption (ICAC), development applications and other information on public exhibition.

-- Acknowledge correspondence or provide an interim reply (with approximate date of completion) within 14 days
+- Acknowledge correspondence or provide an interim reply (with approximate date of completion) within a reasonable timeframe.

-- Respond to written correspondence by telephone where appropriate and record the response in City of Newcastle’s official recordkeeping systems
+- Respond to written correspondence in writing, or by telephone where appropriate, and record the response in City of Newcastle’s official recordkeeping systems.

 - Ensure all correspondence includes the name and contact details of the officer dealing with the matter.

-- Answer calls within five rings either in person or by automatic telephone answering service
+- Answer calls promptly in person or offer an automatic call back service or telephone answering service.

 - Record all significant calls in the form of a written file note in City of Newcastle’s official recordkeeping systems.